AndreasChristensen89/janken-bossu/README.md

    * **Start screen:** Background-size is changed from contain to cover in order to avoid picture strething with floor too long.
 X and Y coordinates are set differently to adapt to new setting
    * **Introduction screen:** Font size and line-height of text box are lowered.
 Start-button's margin slightly decreased.
    * **Game screen:** Player choice's height up, width down, margin down.
 Go button's height, width, font-size, and margins are lowered.
 Hand buttons' margin is lowered.
 Opponent-title's width and font-size are lowered.
 Go button's margin increased.
 Opponent-picture top% is increased, right% decreased, height lowered, width increased.
 Max height is 1152px.
-   * **Loosing screen**
+   * **Loosing screen** For computer choice the margin is decreased, height and width are increased.
 * __600px__
    * **Start screen:** All elements' responsive values are changed.
 Max height is 1300px, which I estimate to work at this width.
    * **Introduction screen:** text box's padding and line-height lowered.
 Works until 1300px.
    * **Game screen:** Buttons' width are changed, margins are changed.
 Opponent-title's width and font-size are lowered.
 Restart button's height, width, and font-size have increased.
 Player choice's margin lowered.
 Opponent-picture's top% has increased, height is lowered, width has increased.
+Loose message's font-size and width is lowered, margin is increased.
 Max height 720px
-   * **Loosing screen**
+   * **Loosing screen** Computer choice's margin is increased.
 * __320px__
    * **Start screen:** Element's responsiveness work until 1200px which I estimate to work.
    * **Introduction screen:** Elements work until 1200px.